 The Czech Republic is a very popular tourist destination, and Prague especially since it is the main hub of the country.
 It appeals the most to young people who want to experience that wild Czech nightlife, but also to architecture lovers who can’t get enough of the Gothic buildings and church towers.

-And it’s a great city to spend a week in.
+There are so many things to do in Prague, you could easily spend a week around here.
 The people are friendly, the beer is delicious and there is food literally everywhere.
+Some people are even brave enough to take a beer spa there.
 My Prague story includes going to a club located inside of an old church, and that was probably one of the tamer clubs there.
 But it also includes visiting some nearby cities and going to the countryside, and that is exactly what we will be talking about today.

 So yes, it’s awesome to spend a week in Prague, but it’s even better to wake up there, grab a coffee at Starbucks and hit the road.
 The entire Czech Republic has so much stunning places you should visit that it’s so worth it to give up the partying.
 After all, would you rather be at the club or inside a castle?